vicentematus/vicentematus/README.md

 ### Hi there 👋

-i'm a UI designer, i have experience in Vanilla JS, Web Scraping with Python, HTML5, CSS3
+i'm a UI designer, i have experience in Vanilla JS, Web Scraping with Python and Puppeteer, HTML5, CSS3 (TailwindCSS #1)

 my journey started on december 2019